 MEET THE TEAM

 I’m a keen mountaineer and climber with experience of UK mountaineering in all seasons, as well as guided expeditions to climb in the French Alps, and to the summit of Mount Elbrus.
-I’m currently working towards a Mountain Leader qualification through Mountain Training and I am a member of the Mountain Training Association, Mountaineering Scotland, and the British Mountaineering Council.
+I’m a qualified Mountain Leader and I am a member of the Mountain Training Association, Mountaineering Scotland, and the British Mountaineering Council.

-I’m also a qualified Mental Health First Aider and passionate about the promotion of improving mental health through outdoor activities.
+I’m also a qualified Mental Health First Aider and passionate about the promoting the benefits of outdoor activities and a reconnection with nature.

 I have been in love with the outdoors since childhood starting with hill walks in the Dales with my father to now working towards the Mountain Leader award through Mountain Training.